How to Automate Employee Onboarding for Small Business (Step-by-Step)

 - Day 1: Welcome lunch or coffee with manager

-- Week 1: Daily 15-minute check-in with assigned buddy
+- Week 1: Short daily check-in with assigned buddy

 - Day 30: Structured feedback session